ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 considerations apply to determining stream establishment as apply to establishing a UDP connection, as discussed in {{determining-successful-establishment}}.

-Thus, when the Connections that are offered to an application by the Transport Services API are multiplexed, the Transport Services implementation can establish a new Connection by simply beginning to use a new stream of an already established transport Connection and there is no need for a connection establishment procedure.
+the Transport Services implementation can establish a new Connection by simply beginning to use a new stream of an already established transport Connection and there is no need for a connection establishment procedure.
 This, then, also means that there may not